juliafsuzuki/choreography-coach-agent/README.md

 👉 https://choreography-coach-320638869939.us-central1.run.app/dev-ui/?app=choreography_coach <br />

 <img width="1299" height="790" alt="image" src="https://github.com/user-attachments/assets/6ab5dede-2287-4802-89f6-c36b6780d3e1" />
-**Step 1**:
-The home page loads in the Agent Development Kit interface.
+Step 1: The home page loads in the Agent Development Kit interface.
 The user (a competitive ballroom dancer) is greeted with the "Choreography Coach Agent," an AI-powered assistant designed to help dancers practice choreographies more effectively by transforming a choreography video into a personalized practice companion.

 <img width="1436" height="524" alt="image" src="https://github.com/user-attachments/assets/75c7faed-fd7f-4b44-9815-cf73b4b83dbb" />
-**Step 2**: The dancer enters the initial prompt: "Can you help me practice my Waltz routine?"
+Step 2: The dancer enters the initial prompt: "Can you help me practice my Waltz routine?"
 The agent responds by requesting three pieces of information:

 1. The file path to the showcase video